-While the UK does not celebrate Thanksgiving, over the last five years, Black Friday has grown in popularity, culminating in stampedes in some retailers in 2014, worse than the traditional Boxing Day sales.
-There was a shift in 2015 to curb this, especially by some of the larger retailers because of the dangers to the customers and some of the most shocking instore behaviour they have witnessed.
+Over the last nine years, Black Friday has grown in popularity in the UK, culminating in stampedes in some retailers in 2014, worse than Boxing Day sales.
+There was a shift last year to curb this, especially in some of the larger retailers because of the dangers to the customers and due to some of the most shocking behaviour in store.
+However, with the local lockdown restrictions, and a greater percentage of shoppers favouring online shopping, Black Friday could become an even greater shopping bonanza for the established online retail stores.

-If your business is about to embark on a Black Friday 2016 campaign, here are a few strategies to ensure your event is successful:
+If your business is about to embark on a Black Friday 2020 campaign, or run them annually, then here are a few strategies to ensure your event is successful:

 1. When should you start to advertise your Black Friday deals?

-Irrespective of your business’ reputation, unless you are very good at getting your promotional material seen, I recommend you advertise early and do your best to ensure your existing customers are aware of the campaign.
+Irrespective of your business’ reputation, you must advertise early and ensure your existing customers are aware of this.
 It’s an ideal opportunity to create a very special “friends and family” offer with a discount code.
 This allows you to reap the benefit of customer loyalty plus the massive potential from social marketing.
 You’re already aware how much a good recommendation plays in a purchase, it’s virtually guaranteed.

-You are competing with many huge names who are also targeting your customers, so it is essential to crank up your marketing engine, ensuring it is pumping out daily emails and posting on social media multiple times a day.
-Keep an eye on your analytics to maximize the timing of these marketing messages.
+You are competing with so many huge names who are also targeting your customers, so it is essential to crank up your marketing engine, ensuring it is pumping out emails every day and social media posts multiple times daily.
+It’s also important to recognize the different social media channels and how to use each of them to best promote your marketing messages.

 2. Check and double check your website capabilities

-If your Black Friday sale takes place online, check that the website hosting package you have with your service provider will be able to cater for an increase in the level of traffic to your site.
-The last thing you need is for your website to crash because your site cannot cope with the spike in views and transactions.
+If your Black Friday sale takes place online, check that the hosting package you have with your service provider will be able to cater for an increase in the level of traffic to your site.
+The last thing you need is for your website to crash because your host cannot cope with the volume of traffic and transactions.

 - How mobile friendly / mobile responsive is your website?